code-iai/ros_emacs_utils/README.md

 ### System requirements

-This is only for the Lisp developers.
-For non-Lisp developers things should be quite portable.

-* Emacs24
+* Emacs24.3+
-* SBCL as the preferred Common Lisp compiler
+* For Common Lisp developers: SBCL as the preferred compiler

 ### FAQ